 While BBUs have been an acceptable cached data protection solution for years, there are numerous hard costs, labor costs and risk factors associated with managing and replacing BBUs after the initial purchase has been made.

-Adaptec by PMC RAID controllers with Zero-Maintenance Cache Protection eliminate all these costs.
+Series 5Z RAID controllers with Zero-maintenance Cache Protection eliminate all these costs.